dollydoxyfree/Ales-and-Trails/README.md

 ```

 ## Change Log
 Due to the limited amount of data, I needed to switch API.
 Doing so, I refocused the purpose of the app to be solely for convenience in locating a brewery within users given parameters.
+The previous version would have been impossible to provide a dynamic search with the extreme limit of information provided.